-The previous post reported that the Census of Missouri Public Water Systems – 2015 found 2,722 public water systems in Missouri.
-This post looks at Missouri’s 2013 Annual Compliance Report of Missouri Public Drinking Water Systems.
-It is a summary report, detailed reports are published by the individual public water systems.
-It often takes many months to compile, so the most recent Compliance Report is often a year or more behind the most recent Census.
+The previous post reported that the Census of Missouri Public Water Systems – 2016 found 2,733 public water systems in Missouri, of which 2,720 were active.
+This post looks at Missouri’s 2016 Annual Compliance Report of Missouri Public Drinking Water Systems.
+It is the most recent summary report on Missouri’s public water systems.
+Additional detail about specific systems can be found in reports published by the systems themselves.

 A public water system is one that provides water to at least 15 service connections, or to an average of at least 25 people for at least 60 days each year.
 Community Systems (CWS) supply water to the same population year-round.
-Non-Transient Non-Community Water Systems (NTNCWS) supplies water to at least 25 of the same people at least 6 months per year, but not year-round.
+Non-Transient Non-Community Water Systems (NTNCWS) supply water to at least 25 of the same people at least 6 months per year, but not year-round.
 An example might be a school that has its own water system.
-A Transient Non-Community Water System (TNCWS) provides water in a place where people do not remain for long periods of time.
+Transient Non-Community Water Systems (TNCWS) provide water in places where people do not remain for long periods of time.
 Examples might include gas stations or campgrounds that have their own water systems.

 The amount of treatment that water must receive differs depending on the source of the water.
 Surface water and underground water under the direct influence of surface water are more vulnerable to contamination, so they receive more treatment.
 Underground water from aquifers not under the direct influence of surface water tend to contain water that is heavily filtered by the rock through which it seeps.
 Sometimes, the seepage is so slow that the water is old, predating most forms of modern contamination.